ramarao05/awsservicebroker/README.md

 1. upload "prerequisites.yaml" to create stack

-   Provide stack name and Follow Default settings and click next until finish
+   Provide stack name (aws-service-broker-prereq) and Follow Default settings and click next until finish

 2. upload "aws-service-broker-worker.json" to create a stack

-   Provide stack name and in ServiceBrokerAccountId provide your accountID (which you have capture in earlier step)
+   Provide stack name (aws-service-broker-worker) and in ServiceBrokerAccountId provide your accountID (which you have capture in earlier step)

 Ensure both stacks are successfull.